Dr Marcello Bertotti

 Marcello delivers the accredited Level 3 certificate in Social Prescribing with Conexus and Bromley by Bow Centre.

-Marcello's teaching areas include: social enterprise, research methods, critical practices and perspectives in health promotion, health policy.
+Marcello's teaching areas include: social enterprise, research methods, critical practices and perspectives in health promotion, and health policy.

 He has supervised students on the UEL undergraduate course on social enterprise and is currently supervising four PhD students (two as Director of Studies) in the areas of reciprocity and altruism (time banks), the validation of a quality of life measurement (CASP) in Pakistan, physical activity and superdiversity, and civic engagement and health.